hexatomic/hexatomic.github.io/src/documentation/sustainability/index.md

 requirements:

 1. Synchronic sustainability must be ensured by applying software engineering methods to the documentation workflow.
-This includes, code and documentation review, leveraging IDE support for in situ documentation of source code, implementation of code styles such as naming conventions, [runnable documentation](https://githubengineering.com/runnable-documentation/), etc.
+This includes code and documentation review, leveraging IDE support for in situ documentation of source code, implementation of code styles such as naming conventions, [runnable documentation](https://githubengineering.com/runnable-documentation/), etc.